 These snapshots capture the state of the Opus process, and any DLLs loaded into it, on your machine.
 Snapshots can be sent to GP Software for analysis.

 Note that in the event of an actual crash, Opus will usually save a crash log automatically.
-These can also be submitted to GP Software, following the instructions in the Automatic crash logs FAQ.
+These can also be submitted to GP Software by following the instructions in the Automatic crash logs FAQ.

 To generate a manual process snapshot:

-That will create a file in your temporary folder called
+That will create a series of files in your temporary folder called

-Please email the compressed snapshot file to firstname.lastname@example.org.
-The file will contain personal data so you should never attach it to a public forum post.
+These files will contain personal data so you should never attach them to a public forum post.

-If the file is too large for your email service, even after compression, you could upload it to OneDrive, DropBox or similar and email the link to us.
+If the archive is too large for your email service, you could upload it to OneDrive, DropBox, Google Drive, or a similar service and email the link to us.

-When emailing process snapshot files, be sure you include a link to the forum thread they relate to (or information on what happens, if there is no forum thread) so we know what we are looking for.
+Please include a link to the forum thread in the email.
+(Or information about what happens, if there is no forum thread, so we know what we are looking for.)